It's been confirmed that from 2035, new cars and vans powered wholly by petrol and diesel will not be sold in the UK.

 There are more than 60 vehicles on site available to test-drive, from plug-in and self-charging hybrids to fully electric vehicles.

 You can also learn about the different types of charging and generous government tax and grants available.

-We have also recently opened a second Innovation Centre in Stafford, England.
+Last year we opened a second Innovation Centre in Stafford, England.